Laurenburg: History

 Reichsgraf Peter Melander of Holzappel, Prince Adolph of Nassau-Dillenburg, Prince Leberecht of Anhalt-Bernburg, and the Archdukes Joseph and Stephen of Austria.
 At the beginning of the 18th century, it became the summer residence of the Prince of Anhalt-Bernburg-Schaumburg-Hoym.
 In 1859, it came into the possession of the Holzappel Silver and Lead Mining Society.

 In 1795, Laurenburg was temporarily occupied by the French.
 In 1806, it became part of the Duchy of Nassau, which was itself annexed by Prussia in 1866.
 Since 1947, it has been part of the federal state of Rheinland-Palatinate.

 Viticulture in Laurenburg was first documented in 1445, with the establishment of a vineyard at the Taubenhaus of Count Philip the Elder of Katzenelnbogen under the castle.

 Religious life

 Laurenburg is part of the Roman Catholic parish of St. Boniface in Holzappel.
 The parish belongs to the Diez Pastoral Area of the Limburg district in the Diocese of Limburg.

 The Protestant community is part of Holzappel parish, which belongs to the Diez Deanery of the South Nassau Provostship of the Evangelical Church in Hesse and Nassau (EKHN).

+Transport

+In Laurenburg there's a train station of Lahn Valley Railway.